 Kerala India Travel Guide

-Adhere to park rules in conservation areas like Eravikulam.
+Adhere to park rules in protected areas like Eravikulam.
 Support tea estates with sustainable farming methods.
 For eco-friendly accommodation, visit Ecobnb.

 Cut down on disposable-use plastics.
 Carry reusable water bottles and shopping bags.
 Dispose of waste responsibly.
 Explore reusable products from Package Free Shop.